 Click here to open the revised ISSSS.

-The revised ISSSS remains a holistic five pillar structure in order to address multi-sectorial and multidimensional challenges.
-The pillars have however been restructured to address conflict dynamics in an integrated approach.
-It is this integrated process that seeks to mobilize the communities and the state around a common framework that is both top down – enabling the state to deliver, and bottom up – empowering communities to hold the state accountable.
-It is also targeted through its concentration in 13 Priority Zones validated jointly with the GoDRC.
+In order to address the multi-sectorial and multidimensional challenges of conflicts in Eastern DRC, the ISSSS consists of five pillars which are all part of an integrated approach that seeks to mobilize the communities and the state around a common framework that is both top down – enabling the state to deliver, and bottom up – empowering communities to hold the state accountable.